Frýdlant: 17th–19th centuries

-Christoph von Redern was considered a traitor when he opposed Emperor Ferdinand II and supported Frederick V after the Battle of White Mountain in 1620.
+Christoph of Redern was considered a traitor when he opposed Emperor Ferdinand II and supported Frederick V after the Battle of White Mountain in 1620.
 All of his property was then taken from him.
 Frýdlant then went to Albrecht von Wallenstein, who became Duke of Frýdlant and lived at Jičín.
 Wallenstein returned Catholicism to the area and held the lands until 1634, when he was assassinated.
 Frýdlant then went to Matthias Gallas, Count of Campo, Duke of Lucera as a reward for his fight against Wallenstein in 1636 by Emperor Ferdinand II.

 At the end of the Thirty Years' War, the castle was possessed by the Swedes.
 They constructed fortified barbicans and strengthened the defensive walls.
-In 1639, Christoph von Redern returned to Frýdlant after a period of exile.
+In 1639, Christoph of Redern returned to Frýdlant after a period of exile.
 One year later, the Swedes left Bohemia entirely.
 Due to the loss of religious freedom and Protestants being forced to adopt the Catholic religion, many exiles did not return to the area.
 The area continued to suffer through 1642.

 The estates remained with Matthias Gallas and the Gallas family until 1757.
 When Count Philip Joseph von Gallas (1703–1757) died without children, the estate went to Christian Philip von Clam (1748–1805), his nephew, under the stipulation that going forward the family would assume the Gallas coat-of-arms and that his family name would be changed to Clam-Gallas.

 In 1800 or 1801, the Clam-Gallas family opened the castle to the public as a museum.
 Napoleon and his troops were in the town in 1813, to the detriment of the citizens of the town.
 A textile industry developed in the town in the 19th century.
 In 1899, the Plague Column was constructed in the memory of the victims of five plague epidemics.
 The town also survived several significant fires.

 In 1875, a railway line from Liberec via Frýdlant to Zawidów was put into operation.
 Lines to Mirsk and the Frýdlant–Heřmanice Railway to Zittau followed soon.